HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 ### Save Percentage Histogram
 ![Save Percentage Histogram]({{ site.baseurl }}/assets/images/save_percentage_histogram.png)

-Lastly, I wanted to look at save percentage league-wide.
-I made a histogram for save percentage and the results aren't too surprising unless you have limited knowledge about goalies in hockey.
+Lastly, I wanted to look at the save percentage league-wide.
+I made a histogram for save percentage, and the results aren't too surprising unless you have limited knowledge about goalies in hockey.
 A lot of goalies fall between 0.85 and 0.95 save percentage, with some goalies on the lower side and higher side.

 ---